Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 Delivery Structured VDM Discover SVIDs message, each SVID needs to be registered.

-API for the partners:
+API for the woke partners:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_partner_register_altmode

-API for the Cable Plugs:
+API for the woke Cable Plugs:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_plug_register_altmode

-So ports, partners and cable plugs will register the alternate modes with their own functions, but the registration will always return a handle to struct typec_altmode on success, or NULL.
-The unregistration will happen with the same
+So ports, partners and cable plugs will register the woke alternate modes with their own functions, but the woke registration will always return a handle to struct typec_altmode on success, or NULL.
+The unregistration will happen with the woke same
 function:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_unregister_altmode

-If a partner or cable plug enters or exits a mode, the port driver needs to notify the class with the following API:
+If a partner or cable plug enters or exits a mode, the woke port driver needs to notify the woke class with the woke following API:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_altmode_update_active